▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 FDA-approved for arthritis pain

-Rub-on anti-inflammatory, evidence-backed
+Rub-on anti-inflammatory, patent-funded trial base

 Oral NSAIDs (ibuprofen, etc.)